4k5h1t/FYP/README.md

 - [ ] Implement Multiclass Autoencoder at client level and assess effectiveness.
 - [ ] Perform Federated averaging with implemented base multiclass autoencoder.
 - [ ] Assess results and improve.
-- [ ] Research Machine Unlearning
+- [ ] Implement SoftMax
-- [ ] Implement Unlearning (wrongly train one client and attempt to unlearn)
+- [ ] Use encoded layer from each client to train global model
-- [ ] Assess results and improve.

 # Documentation